middleverse/MiddleVerse/README.md

 # :ocean: Hello Universe

 I'm a Computer Scientist with expertise in Web Development.
-I write mostly in Python, and my current topics of interest include Web Architecture, Distributed Systems, Asynchronous Applications and Test Driven Development.
+I write mostly in Python, and my current topics of interest include Django, REST APIs, Architecture Design, Distributed Systems, Asynchronous Applications, & more.

 ### I love to build & I adhere to these principles: